gusye1234/nano-graphrag/readme.md

-😭 [GraphRAG](https://arxiv.org/pdf/2404.16130) is good and powerful, but the official [implementation](https://github.com/microsoft/graphrag/tree/main) is not very "easy" to read or hack.
+😭 [GraphRAG](https://arxiv.org/pdf/2404.16130) is good and powerful, but the official [implementation](https://github.com/microsoft/graphrag/tree/main) is difficult to read or hack.

 😊 This project provides a simple GraphRAG implementation with minimal dependencies.

-👌 `nano-graphrag` is about 500 lines of code, excluding `tests` and prompts.
+🎁 `nano-graphrag` is about 700 lines of code, excluding `tests` and prompts.

+👌 Small yet scalable.
+Fully asynchronous.
+You can switch any component you want, nothing is fixed!